-In our Trust we recognise that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+In our Trust we recognise that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 This policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - children with SEN and disabilities can be disproportionally impacted by things like bullyingwithout outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - the potential for children with SEND or certain medical conditions being disproportionally impacted by things like bullying- without outwardly showing any signs; and - communication barriers and difficulties in managing or reporting these challenges.